Introduction

 Visual mode

 Visual mode is used to edit text by selecting them first.
-Selection can either be done using mouse or using visual commands.
+Selection can either be done using mouse or visual commands.

 Pressing the Esc key takes you back to the Normal mode.